Bachelor of Biomedical Science

 UWA is 38th in the world for Human Biological Sciences (ARWU 2021)

 New extended majors available for school leavers on Assured Pathways

 UWA Bachelor of Biomedical Science students have access to a range of world-class facilities that enhance your learning and give you hands-on experience before you enter the workplace.

 Health Students' Society

 The Health Students' Society (HSS) is a student-run, not-for-profit organisation for undergraduates completing health-related majors at UWA.
 HSS provides social and education opportunities and encourages students to make the most of their time on campus and of university life.
 HSS offers a support network for members during their degrees and aims to enhance the university experience and raise the profile of graduates to prospective employees.

-UWA is ranked 24th in the world for Life Sciences (ARWU)
+UWA is ranked 34th in the world for Biological Sciences (ARWU 2021)